colorizer/100-days-of-code/r1-log.md

 ### Day 18

 Today I didn't do any Fortran coding.
 But, solved few questions in Hacker rank using python.
 Will continue with Fortran tommorrow.

+### Day 19

+Today I covered more about abstract classes and overloading `write` function for user defined data types.
+Have started with the exercises and wrote some Object Oriented code.
+Also, read about concept of Composition over inheritance!

+### Day 20

+I didn't work for 2 days.
+Will try to keep this more steady.
+Here is Sierpiński triangle that I plotted today!
+Next step - implement box counting for the same!